surecam-01/surecam-api-test/README.md

 There is a single test file public/permutation_test/permutation01.txt that includes the same contents as the example file.
 All rake tasks generate respective command-line output

-`rake permutations:import_files` - processes all files in the `public/permutation_test/*` directory
+`rake permutations:import_files` - processes all files located in the `public/permutation_test/*` directory

-`ake permutations:read_input -- file=permutation01.txt` - processes a single file in the `public/permutation_test/*` directory (hint: you can upload additional files to this directory that match the same format)
+`rake permutations:read_input -- file=permutation01.txt` - processes a single input file in the `public/permutation_test/*` directory (hint: you can upload additional files to this directory that match the same format)

 `rake permutations:generate_random` - generates random string data to determine all permutations